Introduction

 Business logic should be idempotent due to potential retries in distributed systems.
 In other words, when a workflow runs twice with the same input, the end result should be the same as if the workflow only ran once.

-executes once and makes a change to a database.
+someWork executes once and makes a change to a database.
 However, before the database had a chance to respond with the successful change, the connection is lost.
 Your Workflow cannot know if the database change was successful or not.
-The caller has no choice but to retry, which will cause someWork
+The caller has no choice but to retry, which will cause someWork to run twice.

 Don’t Nest Context Methods